 - those who are less than 10 years younger than the original owner.

 - You Can Keep Contributing if You Keep Working.
-Under the old rules, those over age 70 1/2 who continued to work could continue to contribute to their work-related 401(k) plans Roth IRAs but not to their own IRAs.
+Under the old rules, those over age 70 1/2 who continued to work could continue to contribute to their work-related 401(k) plans and Roth IRAs, but not to their own IRAs.
 Now they can continue to contribute to traditional IRAs as well.
 Of course, after age 72 this creates the interesting situation of continuing to contribute at the same time you're required to withdraw.

 The New Rules and Trusts